jasujm/hrefs/docs/quickstart.rst

    def post_library(library: Library, request: Request):
        if any(book.get_key() not in books for book in library.books): raise HTTPException(
-               status_code=400, detail="Trying to add nonexisting book to library" )
+               status_code=400, detail="Trying to add a nonexistent book to library" )
        libraries[library.id] = library
        return Response(